 Health

-In view of its remote location in the Kerio Valley, Kenya Fluorspar recognized from the onset that the provision of medical facilities to the surrounding community was a top priority.
+In view of its remote location in the Kerio Valley, Kenya Fluorspar recognized from the start that the urgent need for medical facilities to serve the surrounding community was a top priority.
+Ultimately, this was borne out as the clinic handled approximately 1,000 cases per month of which 50% came from the wider local community.

 Learn More